Mistralys/x4-game-notes/README.md

 # Gameplay tips and howtos

+## Minimize player presence

+The game is built so the physics simulation system (collisions, inertia of ships, etc...) is enabled only in the system where the player is located.
+Doing this for all systems would not be feasible performance-wise.
+In practice, this means that the player has a massive impact on how things happen in a given system, solely by being there.

+Take docking, for example: When the player is not present, ships will simply fly through the station's geometry to access the target docking port.
+When the player is present, all ships in the system will use the collision detection, so docking will take substantially longer.
+Combat is also heavily affected, switching from a pure numbers game (their total power vs your total power) to fully simulated projectile trajectories and ship movements.

+In essence, being in a system has the potential to slow things down significantly, or even disrupt them.
+I don't usually think about it too much, but I do choose where I stay when I know I am not going to be moving around much, to keep my impact low.
+For example, in one game I set up my largest manufacturing empire in Grand Exchange where the HQ initially appears.
+There is so much activity there now, that teleporting into the system has become problematic (think of all the ships in the asteroid belts suddenly all doing collision checks).

+I usually choose a nice spot in a safe system out of the way with minimal activity to teleport to when I'm not flying around in first person.

+> Tip: An ideal system for example is _Hearty of Acrimony - The Boneyard_ once the Split Vendetta mission has progressed a bit.

 ## Free ship mods

 Installing mods using a workshop in an NPC station, costs money for each installation.
 However, using a workshop on a player owned station does not cost anything - except the required materials.